 SET STATISTICS XML ON and

-sys.dm_exec_query_profiles enable the query profiling infrastructure.
+sys.dm_exec_query_profiles to be populated, one of the query profiling infrastructures must be enabled.
 For more information, see Query Profiling Infrastructure.

-The query under investigation has to start after the profiling infrastructure has been enabled.
-If the query is already running, staring an Extended event session will not produce results in sys.dm_exec_query_profiles.
+The query under investigation has to start after the query profiling infrastructure has been enabled, enabling it after the query started will not produce results in

 On SQL Server, requires